towolf/towolf.github.com/docs/PsychOpenGL/moglmorpher.markdown

 [moglmorpher](/docs/moglmorpher)\('render'\);
-\-\- Renders the last shape again.
+-- Renders the last shape again.
 This is either the last rendered mesh or the last linear combination.

 glListHandle = [moglmorpher](/docs/moglmorpher)\('renderToDisplaylist'\);
-\-\- Same as subcommand 'render', but the shape is not rendered as an image to the framebuffer, but stored to a new OpenGL display list.
+-- Same as subcommand 'render', but the shape is not rendered as an image to the framebuffer, but stored to a new OpenGL display list.
 A unique 'glListHandle' to the new list is returned.
 Using this handle one can render the object later on via the command glCallList\(glListHandle\); and delete it via glDeleteLists\(glListHandle, 1\);

-Unsupported on OpenGL\-ES.
+Unsupported on OpenGL-ES.

 [moglmorpher](/docs/moglmorpher)\('renderRange' \[, startfaceidx=0\] \[, endfaceidx\]\);
 [moglmorpher](/docs/moglmorpher)\('renderRangeToDisplayList' \[, startfaceidx=0\] \[, endfaceidx\]\);
-\-\- Like 'render' and 'renderToDisplayList', except that the range of faces \(triangles or quads\) can be restricted to a subrange of the mesh.
+-- Like 'render' and 'renderToDisplayList', except that the range of faces \(triangles or quads\) can be restricted to a subrange of the mesh.
 By default, the full mesh is rendered. 'startfaceidx' Allows start at given index instead of index zero. 'endfaceidx' Allows end at